Chapter 609 — Criminal Code

 Falsely Reporting Crime

-It is a misdemeanor to intentionally make a false report of a crime to law enforcement, or to provide false information …
+It is a misdemeanor to knowingly give a peace officer false information about a crime or about others' conduct, …

 609.5051